Rising-Stars-by-Sunshine/YP_STATS201_Final/Code/README.md

 We are using One-hot encoding for the data preprocessing.
 One-hot encoding preserves the categorical information in a way that prevents the model from assuming any ordinal relationships between the categories.
 Each category is treated as a distinct and independent entity.
 When dealing with categorical variables without one-hot encoding, some algorithms may mistakenly assume an inherent order or numerical relationship between categories.
 One-hot encoding helps avoid such biases in model interpretation.
-And since there we are predicting student academic success/failure (dropout), we will provide a optional section for selecting the necessary "Target".\
+And since there we are predicting student academic success/failure (dropout), we will provide a optional section for selecting the necessary **Target**.

 <img src="Pseudocode.png" alt="Pseudocode">